reality/komenti/README.md

 ### Parameters

 * -t/--text can be a file or a directory.
 The files can be text files, or PDF files (whose text will automatically be extracted)
+* --family-modifier will add an additional modifier tag for each sentence, indicating whether the sentence mentions a family member (that is, it includes one of the words in the family word list).
+* --per-line Annotate each line of each file seperately.
+This is useful for field-based data, which doesn't have clear line boundaries.
+* --disable-modifiers Don't evaluate the annotations for modifiers.
+These can be added to an annotation file later, using the add_modifiers command.
+* --file-list Instead of using --text, you can pass a text file that contains a list of files and directories to annotate, one on each line.

 ## Summarise Entity Pairs